piedor/Domotic-house/README.md

 - [Project structure](#project-structure)
 ## Description
 This project was built with the intention of replicating all the notions acquired during the course **Embedded system for the internet of things** in a practical way.
-This model is a replica of a home automation home that includes both physical and remote management, our aim being to implement extensive control over the most frequently used things in a home in a single embedded system.
+This model is a replica of a domotic house that includes both physical and remote management, our aim being to implement extensive control over the most frequently used things in a home in a single embedded system.
 Many functionalities of a microcontroller have been used: pwm, i2c protocol, serial communication, digital write, digital read and task management as in a modern rtos using physical interrupts, timer interrupts etc...
 Remote management is handled by the board with the ESP8266 wifi module, which alongside a google spreadsheet receives and sends commands for control from a smartphone.
 ## Video